 Sydney to Charters Towers

-We have an early transfer this morning to connect with our non-stop flight to Townsville.
+This morning we meet at Sydney at 8.30am for our non-stop flight to Townsville.
 (Passengers joining at Townsville need to be at Townsville Airport prior to 1pm.)
 When we arrive, we’ll be met by our friendly coach captain and we’re ready to go!
 We’ll stop to purchase some lunch before our afternoon drive to Charters Towers.
 Here we visit the Venus Gold Battery, Queensland’s oldest gold stamp battery for a guided tour.
 We’ll enjoy an insight into the city’s incredible real-life gold rush of the late 19th century then check into our motel.

 Friday 17 August 2018